tapebrief

 Management tone

-Q2 anchor → Q3 anchor → Q4 anchor → Q1 anchor: "Internet's reference corpus" → "Leader in growth AND profitability" → "Authenticity as everyday utility" → "Unique advantage in the age of AI"
+Q2 anchor → Q3 anchor → Q4 anchor → Q1 anchor: "Internet's reference corpus" → "Leader in growth AND profitability" → "Authenticity as everyday utility" → "Outlier among 300+ public tech companies"

 Q&A highlights

-Steve: What work is needed on the user side to increase frequency and accelerate growth, and what will be most impactful over next quarters?
-Jen: How should we understand DPA adoption and progress with shopping tools?
+What work is needed on the user side to increase frequency and accelerate growth?
+How should we think about DPA adoption and progress with shopping tools?

 Josh Beck · Raymond James